lifsys/dlsys/README.md

 - Download and save webpages
 - Support for multiprocessing to speed up downloads
 - Improved error handling and logging
+- Customizable output formats for audio and video

 ## Installation